danelee2601/audio_vector_search.github.io/README.md

 ## Experiments

 ### Experimental Setup
-For the sake of initial experiments, the sound files under the "Bells" category in the Soundly database are used for the vector database.
+For the sake of initial experiments, the sound files under the "Bells" category in the Soundly database (635 samples) are used for the vector database.

 ## Experimental Results
 Below we present sample results from our system.
 Audio samples are provided to demonstrate the effectiveness of our search method.